Ssstaffsignal

 Fault Line 1: Fail-open vs fail-closed (5–7 min)

-Open with the tradeoff framing:
+Open with the decision framework:

 "When Redis is down, do we let all traffic through (fail-open) or block all traffic (fail-closed)?
 For abuse protection, I default to fail-open: blocking 100% of legitimate users to stop potential abuse is worse than temporarily allowing unchecked traffic.
 For billing/quota, I'd flip to fail-closed because giving away resources has direct revenue impact."

-Go deeper — walk through the failure sequence:
+Walk through the failure sequence:

-2. Middleware switches to local in-memory counters (degraded accuracy but non-zero enforcement)
+2. Middleware switches to local in-memory counters — degraded accuracy but non-zero enforcement

 3. Observability pipeline fires alert: "enforcement rate dropped below 95%"